salonbooking/salonbooking/readme.txt

 * Added a new option to send out an email to the client after one day from the last appointment asking for a review submission
 * Fixed bug with php 5.3 version
 * Added Polylang support
+* Removed "Always" option from the "Booking time range"

 04.09.2017